-(1) Soybean can be grown in a variety of soil types.
-However, a well drained, sandy loam to clayey soils with medium water holding capacity, rich in organic carbon and leveled fields with near neutral pH is ideal for harnessing maximum soybean yield.
-Soil with excessive salts/ sodium, acidic and poorly drained are not suitable for soybean.
+(1) Soybean can be grown in variety of soil types.
+However, a well-drained, sandy loam to clayey soils with medium water holding capacity, rich in organic carbon and leveled fields with near neutral pH is ideal for harnessing maximum soybean yield.
+Soil with excessive salts/ sodium, acidic and poorly drained soil are not suitable for soybean.
+It is noteworthy that the crop is predominantly gown under black cotton areas at present.